The Afterschool STEM Mentoring Program

 The New York Academy of Sciences’ Afterschool STEM Mentoring Program (ASMP) recruits STEM professionals looking to reignite their passion for the sciences through the eyes of young scientists.
 Accepted mentors are connected with a group of elementary and middle school students and age appropriate curriculum with the goal of inspiring a lifelong interest in STEM.
 The program brings in research fellows, undergraduate and graduate students, postdocs, transitional scientists, or R&D specialists together to remember the pure curiosity of asking questions and finding new answers.

 In partnership with the NYC Department of Youth and Community Development (DYCD), participants are placed at one of our many afterschool sites around New York City throughout the year.
-For summer sessions, participants commit to teaching one-hour sessions twice a week, over a 5-week summer term.
+For our fall term, participants commit to teaching one-hour sessions once a week, for a total of 10 sessions running from October 2nd - February 2nd, 2024.
 Participating Mentors receive training in STEM curriculum and youth development, and work with on-site staff to co-implement weekly sessions.

 Since our launch in 2010, we have placed over 1,000 scientists into afterschool programs all over the NYC area and impacted 15,000+ students!
 Check out the map below to see some of our most recent Afterschool STEM Mentoring Program sites.

 Young people who have the opportunity to meet real scientists and engineers — and who are exposed to science through active inquiry-based learning — are more likely to pursue careers in science, technology, engineering and math (STEM).
 Yet many children have never met or interacted with a “real” scientist, particularly in the most underserved neighborhoods.
 By being students’ positive role model as a real-world scientist or engineer, you can inspire curiosity and excitement about STEM topics, and positively influence the career aspirations of young minds in NYC.